alanese/cryptopals/README.md

 13. `CreateEncryptedAdminProfile` in `set_2_utils.go`
 14. `MysteryEncryptHard` in `set_2_utils.go` to encrypt (pass a randomly-generated key and padding); `BreakMysteryEncryptHard` in `set_2_utils.go` to break.
 15. `StripPKCS7Padding` in `crypto_utils.go`
 16. Create profile with `Challenge16Func` in `set_2_utils.go`, check for admin status with `Challenge16AdminCheck` in `set_2_utils.go`.
-Creating the fake encrypted admin profile currently in `main.go`, to be moved later.
+Creating the fake encrypted admin profile in `Challenge16ForgeData` in `set_2_utils.go`.
 17. Choose and encrypt a plaintext using `Challenge17Encrypt` in `set_3_utils.go`.
 Decrypt and return an error wiith `Challenge17Decrypt` in `set_3_utils.go`.
 Break individual blocks using `Challenge17GetLastBlock` in `set_3_utils.go` on the appropriate prefix of the ciphertext.
 This attack cannot decrypt the first block without manipulating (or at least knowing) the IV.
 18. `Challenge18Decrypt` in `set_3_utils.go`.
 19. Not in code
 20. `Challenge20` in `set_3_utils.go`.
-Didn't decode perfectly with my chosen sample corpus, but enough for me to figure out what the plaintext was; perhaps a different one would have worked a bit better.
+Didn't decode perfectly with my chosen sample corpus, but enough for me to figure out what the plaintext was; perhaps a different sample would have worked a bit better.
 21. The `Twister` type in `twister.go`.
 Create a new one with `NewTwister`, get the next value with `Next`.
 22. `Challenge22RandomNum` in `set_3_utils.go` to create the twister and get the first value, `Challenge22BreakSeed` in `set_3_utils.go` to find the seed.